jingxixu/rrt/README.md

 </p>

-## Details and Rubrics
+## Details and Rubric

 You should get yourself familiar with the `demo.py` file which contains simple example code using pybullet and an overall structure of the expected submission.
-Visit [here](https://pythonhosted.org/pybullet/) For detailed documentation of pybullet.
+Visit [here](https://pythonhosted.org/pybullet/) for a detailed documentation of pybullet.

 In this lab, you do not need to call [`stepSimulation`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.czaspku18mzs) or [`setRealTimeSimulation`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.ohnirlot3njq) for real phisics simulation.
 The arm is controlled by [`resetJointState`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.p3s2oveabizm) and collision can be checked by first resetting the arm to the desired configuration and then use [`getClosestPoints`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.cb0co8y2vuvc).
 The collision types you should consider includes